Didomi - Developers documentation

 }

-Our SDK uses some Java 8 features.
+Our SDK uses some Java features.
+Java 8 being deprecated, you need to use a higher version.
 In order to use it, the following compileOptions must be specified in your application build.gradle :

 android {